 These artists worry that if they can’t squash themselves into that picture, there’s no way they can sell their stuff.

-If that’s you, listen up.
+If that’s you, I have good news.

 You’re the world’s leading expert on what you make.
 There’s no-one more highly qualified to talk about it than you.

 And the great thing is that experts come in all shapes and sizes.
 There are rugged geologist types who’ll drive you out onto the broiling plains of Arizona to show you some interesting shale.

 There are little old ladies who can recite ninth century Japanese poetry like they’re reading a grocery list.

 There are teenagers who can noodle a 70-pound catfish out of its hole with their bare hands.